-Table 6-2 shows, by radionuclide, the amount of radioactivity in liquid form that SRS released in 2020.
+Table 6-2 shows, by radionuclide, the amount of radioactivity in liquid form that SRS released in 2021.
 SRS uses these release amounts in the dose calculations.
 Chapter 5, Radiological Environmental Monitoring Program, discusses these sources of data.

 Tritium accounts for more than 99% of the total amount of radioactivity released from the Site to the Savannah River.
-In 2020, SRS released a total of 519 curies of tritium to the river, a 15% increase from the 2019 amount of 452 curies.
-For compliance dose calculations, SRS used the stream transport measurement (519 curies), which was higher than the measured direct release total (477 curies).
+In 2021, SRS released 483 curies (Ci) of tritium to the river, a 7% decrease from the 2020 amount of 519 Ci.
+For compliance dose calculations, SRS used the measured direct release total (483 Ci), which was higher than the stream transport measurement (428 Ci).

-During 2020, in addition to the 519 curies SRS released, the Georgia Power Company's Vogtle Electric Generating Plant (VEGP) released 1,831 curies of tritium to the Savannah River, and about 32.6 curies migrated from the Barnwell Low-Level Disposal Facility (BLLDF).
-In Table 6-2, SRS used the "river transport"
+During 2021, in addition to the 483 Ci SRS released, the Georgia Power Company's Vogtle Electric Generating Plant (VEGP) released 986 Ci of tritium to the Savannah River, and about 29 Ci migrated from the Barnwell Low-Level Disposal Facility (BLLDF).
+In Table 6-2, SRS used the "river transport" total of 1,918 Ci of tritium, which includes SRS, VEGP, and BLLDF contributions.
+Refer to Chapter 5, Radiological Environmental Monitoring Program, Section 5.4.5 for details concerning these measurements.